The following are some of our most frequently asked questions (FAQs)…

 How do you insure patient safety?

-We use OSHA recommended techniques for sterilization of all instruments and use barriers on instruments and equipment when possible.
+We follow all OSHA recommended standards for sterilization of all instruments and use barriers on instruments and equipment when possible.
 We wear gloves and masks and sanitize our hands after each patient.

 If my child has an accident and knocks out or breaks a tooth, what should I do?